Senegal Country Commercial Guide

 Last published date:

-After completing its first MCC compact in 2014, MCC granted Senegal in 2018 a five-year second compact focused on strengthening the energy sector.
-The initiative aims to improve the transmission network in and around Dakar, increase electricity access in agricultural areas of the south and central regions, and improve the overall governance of the sector.
-In January 2020, President Macky Sall signed a decree legally establishing the Millennium Challenge Account (MCA-Senegal II) and its Board of Directors.
-MCA-Senegal II is the Government of Senegal entity that partners with MCC to implement the $600 million MCC Senegal Power Compact (including a $50 million Government of Senegal contribution).
-MCC and the MCA signed compact implementation on September 9, 2021.
+These ambitious goals will be achieved through investments in three complementary projects: Transmission Project which aims to improve the transmission network in and around Dakar; the Access Project to increase electricity access in agricultural areas of the south and central regions; and the Reform Project which will improve the overall governance of the sector.
+Established in January 2020 by a decree, MCA-Senegal II is the Government of Senegal entity that partners with MCC to implement the $550 million Senegal Power Compact, with a supplemental $50 million from the Government of Senegal for a total $600 million program.
+The compact entered into force on September 9, 2021 and will end September 8, 2026.

-The Government of Senegal promotes private sector involvement in electricity generation and distribution through delivery of concessions and licenses under the oversight of an independent electricity sector regulator, established later as the Commission de Régulation du Secteur de l’Electricité (CRSE).
-The law also calls for scaling up rural electrification by transferring responsibility to service rural areas from SENELEC — the national utility who previously held a monopoly in electricity generation, transmission, and distribution — to a dedicated rural electrification agency set up in 1999 as the Agence Sénégalaise d’Electrification Rurale (ASER).
+The Government of Senegal, through several reforms of its electricity code in 2021, is promoting private sector involvement in electricity generation and distribution through delivery of concessions and licenses under the oversight of an independent electricity sector regulator, the Commission de Régulation du Secteur de l’Energie (CRSE).
+The law also calls for scaling up rural electrification by transferring responsibility to service rural areas from SENELEC — the national utility which previously held a monopoly in electricity generation, transmission, and distribution — to a dedicated rural electrification agency set up in 1999 as the Agence Sénégalaise d’Electrification Rurale (ASER).

 Senegal supports regional energy cooperation as a member of the West African Power Pool (WAPP) and is a member of regional organizations to develop hydroelectricity resources on the Senegal (OMVS – Senegal River Basin Development Organization) and Gambia (OMVG – Gambia River Basin Development Organization) rivers.
 In 1972 the governments of Mali, Senegal, and Mauritania established the OMVS with a mandate to ensure a multi-purpose water resource development, including electricity supply.
 The Senegal River Basin’s hydro potential is estimated at 1,200 MW, of which only 260 MW has so far been developed.
 During the 1990s a Special Purpose company – Société de Gestion de l’Energie de Manantali (SOGEM, jointly owned by all three OMVS countries) was established.

-The OMVS power system is made up of a system of Senegal River dams, the Manantali (200 MW) and Felou (60 MW) hydroelectric plants, and a 1,000-kilometer system of 225 kv transmission lines and sub-stations.
-Manantali and Felou provide the lowest cost energy in the sub-region (about 7 USD cents/kwh) compared to the average cost of energy generation in the member countries (25-33 USD cents).
+The OMVS power system is made up of a system of Senegal River dams, the Manantali (200 MW) and Felou (60 MW) hydroelectric plants, and a 620-mile system of 225 kv transmission lines and sub-stations.
+Manantali and Felou provide the lowest energy cost in the sub-region (about 7 USD cents/kwh) compared to the average cost of energy generation in the member countries (25-33 USD cents).

 The Government of Senegal objective to reach universal electricity access by 2025 relies on access to affordable electricity services in large areas of the country that are currently only partially served.
 After the limited success of the rural concession model marked by high electricity tariffs in rural areas, Senegal has recently harmonized urban and rural tariffs, to the great satisfaction of the rural population.

-State-owned power company Senelec still produces electricity but has a new emphasis on on gas-to-power projects.
-Senegal is undertaking additional reforms to the state-owned power company, calling for the unbundling of the utility into three independent entities: production, transmission, and distribution.
-The World Bank is supporting an $80 million project to reduce Senelec’s technical and commercial losses by improving transmission and distribution infrastructure.
+State-owned power company SENELEC still produces electricity but has a new emphasis on gas-to-power projects.
+Senegal is undertaking additional reforms to the state-owned power company, through investment in technical assistance, improvement of profitability and cash flow, provision of software and IT equipment for asset management, and operations and maintenance.
+The World Bank is supporting an $80 million project to reduce SENELEC’s technical and commercial losses by improving transmission and distribution infrastructure.

 • Gas-to-Power technologies